Arts Outreach

-Bare Hands, Inc. has created and contributed to a number of community arts outreach projects over the years.
-From our public events to our long-running Bare Hands Art Club partnership with the YWCA of Central Alabama, to workshop packets for classrooms and on-site classes, to art and education installations in partnership with organizations like the Birmingham Museum of Art and Homewood Library, we have endeavored to fulfill and enhance our mission and vision.
+Bare Hands has created and contributed to a number of community arts outreach projects over the years.
+From our arts festivals to our decade-long Art Club partnership with the YWCA of Central Alabama, to workshop packets for classrooms and on-site classes, to installations in partnership with organizations like the Birmingham Civil Rights Institute, Birmingham Museum of Art and Homewood Library, we have worked to fulfill and enhance our mission and vision.

 Memorial Altar

-Create a memorial altar box for a loved one you would like to remember.
-Thanks to our community partners, we are hosting art classes led by Bare Hands artists and teachers in various spaces across the city!
-We provide the space, art teachers, material and snacks.
+Create a memorial for a loved one you would like to remember.
+Thanks to our community partners, we are hosting Memorial Altar Box workshops led by Bare Hands artists and teachers in various spaces across the city!
+We provide the space, teachers and materials.
+You bring your yourself and a photo of your loved one.
 Don’t have a printed picture?
 No problem!
 You can email your pic to aimee.castro@barehandsinc.org and we will print it for you!
 Or bring an original and we can make a copy.

 Class Schedule: